TiESV/SmartCitiesHackathon/wastemanagement/README.md

 Your game score is determined by the total revenue you earn less the costs incurred.
 It will be one of the main factors in evaluating your hackathon performance.

 ### The Rhythm
 The game activities run on a simulated daily cycles according to an artificial clock with or without your intervention.
-One day in the game is equivalent to 60 secs in real time.
-The game repeats for 30 days before it ends.
+One day in the game is equivalent to 12 minutes in real time.
+The game currently runs indefinitely.
+If you want 30-day time period you can stop the clock after 6 hours (Real time)

 ## How It Works